kaliberjs/build/library/README.md

 **This package is not ready for public consumption**

+Breaking changes:

+- v0.0.35 - Stylesheets are now hashes, they require an additional import to load

 # Kaliber.js build

 An opinionated zero configuration build stack with React, PostCSS, Babel and Webpack as major ingredients.